feddena/minHash/README.md

 # minHash
-RnD project to test and prepare algorithm for usage in prodaction
+RnD project to test and prepare algorithm for production